andreasKroepelin/lovelace/README.md

 )
 ```
 resulting in:

 ![euclid](examples/euclid.png)

-As you can see, every line of your pseudo code is represented by a single content
+As you can see, every line of your pseudocode is represented by a single content
 argument.
 Additionally, we use `ind` and `ded` to control the indentation level:
 `ind` (indent) to go one level deeper, `ded` (dedent) to go one level back.
 Don't forget to put all the commas in between!
-The content of your pseudo code is up to you.
+The content of your pseudocode is up to you.
 This package does not assume any specific set of keywords or language constructs.
 For example, you might want to write something like
 ```typ